kennethdean2010/Jamf-Interaction-Toolkit/README.md

 * Then to create your UEXresource package run the "build_pkg.sh"

 If you want to update the title and icon in the PleaseWait.app open the project in xcode from the PleaseWaitMini folder
-* Go the MainMenu.XIP and change the title in the incpeter attributes
+* Go the MainMenu.XIP and change the title in the inspector attributes
 * to update icon simply replace the PleaseWait.icns
 * Build your project with your teamID/Cert
 * Replace the PleaseWait.app that's in the payload